Saturday, April 19, 2025

 Dispensation: Jesus Christ

-Exodus: Israel enters promised land.
+Exodus: Isreal enters promised land.

 Tabernacle: Ark of the Covenant